paypal/SeLion/README.md

 Areas that need contribution
 -----------------------------
 1. Project Documentation and/or Project Website
-2. Expanding @MobileTest to work with Appium.
-3. Expanding PageYaml and SeLion's Code Generator to work with Selendroid and Appium
-4. Support for additional data formats such as CSV and XML for data driven testing.
+2. Support for additional data formats such as CSV for data driven testing.
-5. Any open item from [GitHub Issues](https://github.com/paypal/SeLion/issues)
+3. Any open item from [GitHub Issues](https://github.com/paypal/SeLion/issues)

 Projects we depend on that need contributors
 ---------------------------------------------